developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration can change this default behavior:

-- When the value ***Off*** is chosen, the default behavior is overridden and the device does NOT accept new Bluetooth Pairings.
+- When the value ***Off***- the default behavior is overridden and the device does NOT accept new Bluetooth Pairings.

-- When the value ***On*** is chosen, the default behavior is in effect and the device accepts new Bluetooth Pairings.
+- When the value ***On***- the default behavior is in effect and the device accepts new Bluetooth Pairings.

 ### Turn On/Off Silent Pairing
 Used to configure whether the device can silently perform Bluetooth pairings